A common question among new parents is what’s the best seating option for a baby or toddler.

 Typically however, many children transition from a baby chair between the ages of 18-36 months.

-Before making the switch from high chair to booster, it’s important to make sure your little one is ready for and wants to make the switch.
+Before making the switch to a booster, it’s important to make sure your little one is ready for and wants to make the switch.

 In addition, there are also safety considerations you should keep in mind before deciding if your little one is truly ready to say goodbye to their chair.